brennanMKE/AudioConverter/README.md

 # AudioConverter

-Integrates with LAME library for MP3 to support converting audio to MP3 format in addition to the formats supported by iOS.
+Integrates with LAME library to support converting audio to MP3 format in addition to the formats supported by iOS.

  * [ExtAudioFileConverter] (Original Source)